jason-ash/jtash/src/posts/20220311-riddler-dice.md

 ```

 Choosing (4, 6, 8, 10) is the clear best strategy, with a 97.53% win rate.
 This strategy uses a wider spread of numbers, ignoring the high concentration of wins we get from 7, in favor of covering more possible rolls.
 The result is a slight edge over my second approach.

+After going through this process, the answer made sense.
+There is a high degree of overlap between the rolls that have 7 and the rolls that have 8.
+In fact, 478 rolls out of 1296 have <em>both</em> a 7 and an 8.
+So we can improve the spread of our guesses by choosing (4, 6, 8, 10), while still covering almost all the rolls we would have covered if we included the number 7.

+It might go without saying, but the best part of solving Riddlers isn't always the answer itself, but the process used to get there.
+In this case, I went from, "this is too easy," to, "there's some subtle complexity here," and finally, "I learned more than I expected to!"
+And it's hard to ask much more from a puzzle!

 # Full Code